-On GNU/Linux systems, quality of service can be set and managed with the tc command.
-According to wikipedia tc (traffic control) is the user-space utility program used to configure the Linux kernel packet scheduler.
-We will see in this article, some simples examples to show how we can use it.
+On GNU/Linux systems, quality of service can be set and managed using the tc command.
+According to wikipedia (source: https://en.wikipedia.org/), tc (for traffic control) is the user-space utility program used to configure the Linux kernel packet scheduler.
+In this article, we'll look at a few examples to show how we can use it.

-As we will see traffic control on GNU/Linux is not that simple… Let's see here how it works.
+As we will see, GNU/Linux traffic control isn't that simple… Let's see here how it works.

-Note : Qdiscs on ingress traffic provide only policing with no shaping.
-In order to shape ingress, the IFB (Intermediate Functional Block) device has to be used.
+Note: Qdiscs on ingress traffic only provide policing without shaping.
+To shape ingress traffic, the IFB (Intermediate Functional Block) device must be used.

 As you can see on the image below, the upload/egress traffic goes directly from eth0 to the internet, while the download/ingress traffic goes to eth0 through the ifb0 interface to be traffic shapped before returning to eth0.